chanshiyucx/blog/leetcode/0024-swap-nodes-in-pairs.md

 ## Approach

+Below is the step-by-step breakdown of the approach:

 1. **Base Case**:
 	- If the list is empty or has only one node, return the head as there are no pairs to swap.

 2. **Recursive Swapping**:
 	- Identify the first two nodes as `first` and `second`.
 	- Update `first.next` to point to the result of `swapPairs(second.next)`, effectively skipping to the pair after `second`.
 	- Link `second.next` to `first` to complete the swap for the current pair.

 3. **Return Result**:
 	- Return `second` as the new head of the swapped pair.

 ## Complexity